-If you think about food preparation and preservation, the image probably work being done by women.
-This is also true.
-Whether it's preparing meals, baking breads, canning or saving seeds, women are responsible for the majority of these tasks.
+If you think about food preparation and preservation, the image, probably, is of work being done by women.
+This is also true whether it's preparing meals, baking breads, canning or saving seeds, women are responsible for the majority of these tasks.
+Isn't it ironic that while the world's women are the most involved with food, they have the least to say in our current food system, which is dominated by large multinational corporations.
+This system doesn't consider the well being of women in the decisions it makes, especially not the well being of women of color.